-Last week, I traveled to Las Vegas to attend Interactions 2018.
+Last week, I traveled to Orlando to attend Interactions 2018.
 This post reveals several takeaways from discussions with company executives and customers at the event.

 A company’s brand image is shaped by everyone in the business, from back office, to Sales, to third-party distributors, to public posts on social media platforms.
 Leading companies are improving customer experience metrics and avoiding risks — like public customer rants — by aligning customer service and marketing programs.

 In this last article of our top customer experience (CX) trends and best practices for 2018, we’ll explore two additional processes CX leaders have set their eyes on: rediscovering the fundamentals of CX programs, and augmented intelligence.

 This installment of our CX Trends 2018 series examines two process trends CX executives are increasingly focusing on in 2018 and beyond.

 In this second article in our series of customer experience (CX) trends, we’ll continue observing the top technologies CX leaders plan to incorporate into their activities in 2018.